 Looking for Professional Acupuncture in London?
 We are here to Help.
 Call us at 020 8341 7882

-Orthopedic Problems, such as tennis elbow and other tendonitis, frozen shoulder, low back pain, neck pain and many degenerative (arthritic) and post-traumatic (sport and other injuries) joint disorders
+Orthopaedic Problems, such as tennis elbow and other tendonitis, frozen shoulder, low back pain, neck pain and many degenerative (arthritic) and post-traumatic (sport and other injuries) joint disorders

-Respiratory and ENT Disorders, such as asthma, bronchitis, recurrent respiratory infections, toothaches, ringing of the ears, functional vertigo.
+Respiratory and ENT Disorders, such as asthma, bronchitis, recurrent respiratory infections, toothaches, the ringing of the ears, functional vertigo.

 Allergy Problems, including certain eczemas and seasonal allergies, manifesting as itchy eyes, runny nose and sinus headaches.

 Neuro-Psychiatric Problems, such as anxiety, tension, depression and insomnia.
 Also certain types of hair loss, non-organic infertility problems, psoriasis, interstitial cystitis and stress urinary incontinence.

 Digestive Dysfunctions, such as constipation, diarrhoea, spastic colon, colitis, excessive acidity and gastritis.